ayezinhtun/1cng-protal-user-guide/docs/Veeam Backup/Create Veeam Backup.md

 ### <span style={{ color: '#003366' }}>Review and Deploy</span>

 - Choose the desired **Billing Cycle** for your Veeam account.
-You can choose either Hourly or Monthly.
+Veeam Backup supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- It supports Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata billing rules.
+- It supports multiple packages based on SSD sizes and data center locations.
+This allows flexibility for backup strategies across regions and storage tiers.
 - Verify all the configuration details and review the price summary.
 Click on **Review And Create Veeam Account** to create the Veeam account.

 ![Review and Deploy](images/veeam_6.png)